 Some chemotherapy drugs can cause a continuous sound (buzzing or ringing) in your ears called tinnitus.
 Mention this to your doctor, as some changes will have to be made to your treatment.

 You might feel sore where the applicators were placed or notice some bruising.
 If you have brachytherapy to your prostate, there may be some blood in your urine.

-It's open Monday-Thursday from 9am to 7pm and Friday from 9am to 5pm
+Freephone 1800 200 700 to talk to a specialist cancer nurse.
+It's open Monday-Thursday from 9am to 6pm and Friday from 9am to 5pm